paraspell/xcm-tools/packages/sdk-pjs/README.md

 ```
 Latest news:
-- PAPI version of SDK is now fully PJS-less (We removed apps/config as dependency entirely).
 - You can now query foreign asset minimal deposits also.
 - Since v8, amount moved closer to currency selection and specifying from and to parameters is no longer optional to save code.
 - More information on v8 major breaking change: https://github.com/paraspell/xcm-tools/pull/554